-Transaction, if available, can be used to wrap around the DML operations.
+if available, can be used to wrap around the DML operations.

-BEGIN WORK (or START TRANSACTION, depending on SQL dialect) can be used to mark the start of a database transaction, which either completes completely or not at all.

-COMMIT causes all data changes in a transaction to be made permanent.
+WORK (or START TRANSACTION, depending on SQL dialect) can be the start of a database transaction, which either completes completely or causes all data changes in a transaction to be made permanent.

-ROLLBACK causes all data changes since the last COMMIT or ROLLBACK to be discarded, so that the state of the data is "rolled back" to the way it was prior to those changes being requested.
+LIBACK causes all data changes since the last COMMIT or ROLLBACK to measured, so that the state of the data is "rolled back" to the way it was prior to measures being requested.

-COMMIT and ROLLBACK interact with areas such as transaction control and locking.
-Strictly, both terminate any open transaction and release any locks held on data.
-In the absence of a BEGIN WORK or similar statement, the semantics of SQL are implementation-dependent.
+Strictly, both terminate any open transaction and release any locks held on the absence of a BEGIN WORK or similar statement, the semantics of SQL plementation-dependent.